 Wine is like boobs—the more you analyze it, the less you love it.
-The guy who truly loves wine just wants to get boners and slobber all over the bottle.
+The guy who truly loves wine only wants to slobber all over the bottle.

 The first thing we need to know about wine is only drink red.
 Our blood is red, therefore, it makes no sense to drink white wine.
 Captain Obvious also recommends we don’t buy green oil for our car.

-Then, once we pull our head out of our ass, we realize all red wine is the same.
-Sure, it’s made from different grapes, but when we go to the store to buy grapes, do we get a specific kind?
-Nope, we get grapes.
+Then, once we pull our head out of our ass, you’ll realize all red wine is the same.
+Sure, it’s made from different grapes, but when you go to the store to buy grapes, do you get a specific kind?
+Nope, you get grapes.
 Wine is no different.
 In fact, until the mid-19th century, there was only one kind of red wine.
 Vintners threw all the red grapes into the wine press and had sex with women in all their extra “not checking bouquet” time.

 Capitalism isn’t perfect.
 And one of those imperfections is it gives assholes the freedom to make a new product even though it’s nothing new, hence the current wuss avalanche of red wine.

 Next, only buy wine that has a screw top.
 Screw tops keep wine fresher and they’re easier to open.
 Cork tops made sense 100 years ago when we didn’t have the machinery to make screw tops.
 Now, corked wine make as much sense as a lamb skin condom.
 Plus, not buying corked wine keeps you from collecting corks, which saves all your friends a lot of eye rolling.